 6. Stay calm

-“My final tip is certainly easier to say than do: try to remain calm.
+Our final tip is certainly easier to say than do: try to remain calm.
 It’s not likely that when your waters break you’ll have a big gush, like many Hollywood movies portray, instead you may experience a slow leak.
-You’ll be grateful you packed the emergency pants in your bag or car for the trip home or to hospital,” finishes Mary.
+You’ll be grateful you packed the emergency pants in your bag or car for the trip home or to the hospital.